INDEX

 Notes on Martin Brennan:

-The first three photos below are of Martin Brennan on a rare visit to Cooper Hill in the early 1960s.
-The fourth is a photo of the hospital in Belfast where Martin died.
+The first three photos below are of my Great Uncle Martin Brennan on one of his rare visits to Cooper Hill in the early1960s.
+The fourth is a photo of the hospital in Belfast where Martin died 2on the7th Feb 1963, in the City Hospital Belfast.

 Martin Brennan in the garden at Cooper Hill.